piyush-doke/cerebral-micro-bleeds-detection/README.md

 Grid Search | Finds the optimum set of hyper-parameters for the CNN using grid search.
 Random Search | Finds the optimum set of hyper-parameters for the CNN using random search.
 Bayesian Optimization | Finds the optimum set of hyper-parameters for the CNN using Bayesian optimization.
-Comparing Results | Compares the number of search iterations, accuracy, sensitivity, specificity, and precision of the CNN, when trained using hyper-parameters suggested by grid search, random search, and Bayesian optimization.
+Comparing Optimization Techniques | Compares the number of search iterations, accuracy, sensitivity, specificity, and precision of the CNN, when trained using hyper-parameters suggested by grid search, random search, and Bayesian optimization.